KoBeWi/Metroidvania-System/README.md

 - Specify in-game cell size, i.e. how a single cell size on the minimap relates to in-game world.
 - Player position tracking using a single method, which automatically discovers cells and sends scene change requests.
+- Option to discover whole rooms instead of single cells.
 - Override existing cells, assigning them different colors, borders, symbols or even scenes.
 - Create and customize new ad hoc cells to make random map generators.
 - Register and store persistent objects to track their state using automatically or manually assigned IDs.